Protect our blue backyard (seas surrounding England)

 The Solent (seagrass meadows and chalk reefs)

-The oceans make up around 70% of our planet (a good reason for never releasing anything from balloons to fire lanterns, as most land in the sea, harming marine creatures).
+Now you know about the seas surrounding England, you may as well learn about the world’s major oceans too, so you can really get your bearings!
+Together they make up around 70% of our planet (good reason to never release balloons or fire lanterns, as most end up in the sea, harming marine creatures).

 Seas, Gulfs and Bays covers other big bodies of water including warm tropical seas, cold and icy seas (like the North Sea) and salty inland seas.
 Other seas include: